papr8ka/-lwjgl-basics-wiki/Shaders.md

 ## Intro to GLSL

-GLSL stands for Open**GL** **S**hading **L**anguage.
+GLSL stands for OpenGL Shading Language.
 Shaders are like small scripts that let us interact with the graphics processor more closely.
 Often they are used in 3D games, but nowadays 2D games are beginning to use them as well.

 --- todo ----